-Schiff says Trump's Ukraine call could justify impeachment
+U.S. Democrat Schiff says Trump's Ukraine call could justify impeachment

 He said he never spoke to his son about Ukraine.

-Reporting by Nandita Bose, Sarah N. Lynch and Lawrence Hurley; Editing by Heather Timmons and Lisa Shumaker
+Reporting by Nandita Bose, Sarah N. Lynch and Lawrence Hurley; Editing by Heather Timmons, Lisa Shumaker and Daniel Wallis